-Three years after giving birth to her triplets she returned to my office looking like this:
+Three years after giving birth to her triplets, Jane returned to my office looking like this:

 Speaking of husbands, Jane’s husband wasn’t sure she needed this operation at all.
-He loved his wife that he wanted her to have what she was looking for, but he really didn’t think that she needed to have an operation.
+He loved his wife and he wanted her to have what she was looking for, but he really didn’t think she needed to have an operation.
 I have seen this story play out many times before.
-Husbands rarely want their wives to have surgery, but later they are typically happy they did after the fact.
+Husbands rarely want their wives to have surgery, but later they are typically happy their wives did after the fact.

 Nine days later I removed the drain and she was quite swollen.
 I have video entitled tummy tuck recovery that I highly suggest you have a look at if you are interested in this procedure.

 Fortunately, Jane had a good sense to perform this operation in the fall which meant that she could cover her swelling and support garments with sweaters and did not need to expose her tummy to anyone during her recovery.
 She had the entire winter to allow for her swelling to subside and for the scar to mature.
 Over the ensuing few weeks I saw her on a regular basis as her swelling decreased steadily.
 By 3 months time she looked like this:

 The following May she was able to go out to the beach in a bikini!
 She had a great summer with her kids down at the beach sporting her new body without anybody knowing she had a secret tummy tuck!